Stock futures point to more gains to end the week

 Continue Reading Below

-The major futures indexes are indicating gains of 2 percent when Wall St. begins trading on Friday.
+The major futures indexes are indicating gains of 4 percent, or about 800 Dow points, when Wall St. begins trading on Friday.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE